axibase/atsd-use-cases/chart-of-the-day/cdc-top25/README.md

 Learning about your favorite city's local health has never been easier.
-With help from data stored in the [Axibase Data Catalog](https://axibase.com/datasets/socrata/6vp6-wxuq.html) released by [The Centers for Disease Control and Prevention](https://www.cdc.gov/) (CDC) plus visualization and querying tools in ATSD, spotting your city's place in the rankings isn't just for your health, but vital to informing your company's next health-related venture or enhancing your staff's already existing knowledge of such valuable public data.
+With help from data stored in the [Axibase Data Catalog](https://axibase.com/datasets/socrata/6vp6-wxuq.html) released by [The Centers for Disease Control and Prevention](https://www.cdc.gov/) (CDC) plus visualization and querying tools in ATSD, spotting your city's place in the rankings is not just for your health, but vital to informing your company's next health-related venture or enhancing your staff's already existing knowledge of such valuable public data.

 The [500 Cities Project](https://www.cdc.gov/500cities/index.htm) uses self-reporting and census-style data-gathering methodology